-During DY3, AHCT provided additional marketing support in the form of press releases, geo-targeted email campaigns and promoted Covered CT at enrollment fairs.
+During DY4Q1 AHCT provided marketing support in the form of press releases, geo-targeted email campaigns and promoted Covered CT at enrollment fairs.
 In addition, AHCT collaborated with carriers and the UConn Health Provider Network on collateral for patient networks and to support outreach efforts; supported social media coverage and ensured the AHCT homepage content had current program information for consumers as well as a digital toolkit for community partners (AccessHealthCT.com/toolkit/).

-During AHCT's Annual Open Enrollment Period, additional campaigns are conducted with targeted messaging to encourage consumers to take action to ensure they remain covered for the upcoming plan year.
+During DY4Q1 (AHCT's Annual Open Enrollment Period), additional campaigns were conducted with targeted messaging to encourage consumers to take action to ensure they remain covered for the upcoming plan year.
 Individuals whose HUSKY coverage has ended and based on known information may be eligible for Covered CT are included in this activity.